imoncoc/user-management-js/README.md

 # User Management App

 This is a simple User Management application that allows you to add, edit, and delete users.
-It demonstrates basic DOM manipulation, event handling, and usage of methods like `call`, `apply`, and `bind`
+It demonstrates basic DOM manipulation, event handling, and usage of methods like `call`, `apply`.

 ## Features